videlalvaro/videlalvaro.github.io/_posts/2014-02-24-why-you-should-learn-erlang.md

 new, I think Erlang syntax is there to remind you "Hey!
 I don't think that thing means what you think it means", all the time.
 For a language that comes with a complete new paradigm like concurrent programming, I think a rather different syntax is also interesting.

+## Books ##

+Some resources for Learning Erlang:

+I've learnt Erlang from this book: [Programming Erlang: Software for a Concurrent World](http://pragprog.com/book/jaerlang/programming-erlang).

+From that book I went directly to the this guide from the official docs: [OTP Design Principles](http://www.erlang.org/doc/design_principles/des_princ.html).

+I've learnt about Mnesia (the Erlang database) from here: [Mnesia User's Guide](http://www.erlang.org/doc/apps/mnesia/Mnesia_chap1.html).

+Then the book [Erlang and OTP in Action](http://www.manning.com/logan/) will teach you a lot about building reliable apps with Erlang.

+As a project to learn Erlang, I tried to create a Redis clone in Erlang.
+I've never published that project, but I've learnt a lot.

+Finally I've got hooked with RabbitMQ so from time to time I would read the source code just to learn more about Erlang.
+You can read some of those adventures [here](http://videlalvaro.github.io/internals.html) and [here](https://github.com/videlalvaro/rabbit-internals), and some slides [here](http://www.slideshare.net/old_sound/dissecting-the-rabbit).

 ## Conclusion ##

 To sum it up, why you should learn Erlang?
 It will make you more aware of all the places were your code is modifying state, and perhaps there's a cleaner implementation that doesn't need that.